Cozy Peach Kitchen

 Sweet potato biscuits are southern style biscuits made extra fluffy and moist with pureed sweet potato.

-Prep Time10 mins
+Prep Time 10 minutes mins

-Cook Time15 mins
+Cook Time 15 minutes mins

-Sweet Potato Roasting Time50 mins
+Sweet Potato Roasting Time 50 minutes mins

-Total Time1 hr 15 mins
+Total Time 1 hour hr 15 minutes mins

-Servings: 4 four inch biscuits
+Servings 4 four inch biscuits

 Ingredients